CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 If the beneficiary decides not to give the application access to their claims information the Blue Button 2.0 API calls back to the application with an "Access Denied" error.

-After navigating these screens the Beneficiary is returned to your application.
+After navigating these screens the beneficiary is returned to your application.
 If they provided approval your application will be able to take the token that is returned and use it in accessing the Blue Button 2.0 API to retrieve the beneficiary's data.